rrryan2016/CS231N-Assignment/ReadME.md

 # CS231N Assignment
+This is my job in CS231n assignment!

-Most of the code online run well in a python 2 environment and the original .ipynb file is not that convenient to debug or edit this project can run well in Python 3.7.
+Most of the code online run well in a python 2 environment and the original .ipynb file is not that convenient to debug or edit this project can run well in Python 3.7!

 My developing environment is Windows 10 + Pychram + Python 3.7.